ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Assign Policy to Systems
-Assigns the policy to a supplied list of systems on the ePO server
+Assigns the policy to a supplied list of systems on the ePO server.
+McAfee user requires permission to at least one group in the System Tree and edit permission for at least one product for this function.

  ![screenshot: fn-mcafee-epo-assign-policy-to-systems ](./doc/screenshots/fn-mcafee-epo-assign-policy-to-systems.png)